SEE US IN A NEW LIGHT

 You might have seen the iconic Lantern Tower in the news recently, as a backdrop for the announcement about an exciting new cycling initiative.

 The 2,000-mile Cathedrals Cycle Route will link all 42 Church of England cathedrals, with a relay event, Cycling With Purpose, beginning here, at England’s most northerly cathedral, on Sunday 30 May.
+(Update: click here to track the progress of relay participants, and click here to read our more recent article from Shaun about the Cycling With Purpose relay.)

 We spoke with keen cyclist and academic Shaun Cutler, whose idea for the Cycle Route came from a PhD research programme involving Newcastle Cathedral and Northumbria University…